ImageMagick v6 Examples --

 (Click on either image for original scanned photo)

-Of course as "mogrify" will overwrite any existing, possibly hand generated thumbnails, you can NOT use it again after you perform any manual thumbnail generation.
-"Mogrify" is useful, but also very dangerous as it overwrites lots of images.
+Of course as "mogrify" will overwrite any existing, possibly hand generated thumbnails, you cannot use it again after you perform any manual thumbnail generation.
+The "mogrify" command is useful, but also very dangerous as it overwrites lots of images.
 Always think before you run "mogrify" globally across all your images.

 Once I have all the thumbnail images sorted out in the directory I use a special perl script called "thumblinks" I wrote that look for the images (JPEG photos and GIF thumbnails), and generate HTML links, and even full HTML photo pages.